lavantien/llm_tournament/prompts.md

 #### Content

-Write minesweeper in Python and Pygame.
+Write Minesweeper in Python and Pygame.
+User can put flag on right-click.

 #### Solution